 Malaria kills about 100,000 every year in Uganda.
 Rural areas are worst hit.
 It’s the biggest killer in Kabubbu and has devastated the village for decades.
 Nurses at the Kabubbu Parish Health Centre run an education programme to tackle the disease.

 A grant from Unicef helped the Quicken Trust establish a malaria control programme.
 The aim is to supply mosquito nets to every person in the village and to show them how to hang them and also to provide beds, mattresses and the means to hang the net.
 Many people in Kabubbu sleep on rags or straw on the floor.
 Even with a net, this won’t keep out mosquitoes.
 The beds are made locally.
 The result has been a fall in malaria cases – and employment for carpenters making beds.
-(Sponsor a Nurse)
+(Partner a Nurse)

 Medical care for youngsters in Kabubbu such as Jackeline is vital.
 She was horrendously burned when paraffin light exploded at her family home setting the house on fire.
 All of Jackeline’s family were killed.